SpaceRage/SpaceRage/README.md

 ### Currently...

-- Applying for 2025 internships/co-ops
+- Working on a startup - more details in the future
 - Working on a multitude of side projects
 - Updating GitHub (not the best at sharing progress)
-- Developing a venture - specifically the tech half